Hôpital civil, Strasbourg: Third hospital

 took place on 6 January 2009.
 The new blocks include 715 beds.
 The equipment includes a Da Vinci robotic surgical system.

-The Porte de l'hôpital
+Porte de l'hôpital

 The Strasbourg city walls of 1340 included seven gates.
 Of these only one remains, the Porte de l'hôpital or Spitaltor, including a 14th-century external fresco.
 This city gate is located at the entrance of the old hospital, next to the Erhard Chapel.
 It was classified a monument historique in 1929.

 Chapelle Erhard

 The Protestant Chapel at the hospital entrance, dedicated to St Erhard, was built in 1428.

-The wine cellars
+Wine cellars

 The wine cellars, which date from 1395, are a tourist attraction in their own right.
 Over the centuries, many patients paid for their care by leaving parcels of land that have grown to constitute a vast area of vineyards.
 The 1716 fire that destroyed most of the hospital, spared the wine cellars.

 The cellars produce some 150,000 bottles a year of Gewürztraminer, Muscat, Riesling and Pinot Gris.
 The historic cellar is renowned for the quality of its wines but does no advertising and reinvests all its profits in the purchase of medical equipment.

 In the 18th century, the Hospital of Strasbourg was the largest Domaine in Alsace, making and selling wine as a side business.
 Patients were given two litres of wine a day.

 One of the barrels contains what is reputed to be the oldest wine on earth, dating from 1472.